Halifax & Peggys Cove & Coastal Walks - 6.5 hours - $325 for minivan and tour operator

 Nearby is a memorial to the deaths from an airline tragedy in 1998 in which all 229 passengers and crew died.

-Peggys Cove is fifty to sixty minute travel from Halifax.
+Peggys Cove is seventy five minutes travel from Halifax.
 Time at Peggys Cove is approximately sixty minutes.
-While at Peggys Cove will have time on your own and we may visit some other points on interest (time permitting).
+While at Peggys Cove you will have time on your own and we may visit some other points on interest (time permitting).

 Coastal Walks - 2 hours

 Coastal Walks includes two difficult walks on irregular terrain next to the ocean.
 Walking (or hiking) footwear is recommended.

 - Not recommended for travellers with mobility challenges

 - Not recommended for travellers over the age of sixty

 - Not recommended for travellers with back problems

 - Not recommended for travellers who are expectant mothers

 - Not recommended for travellers with serious medical conditions